 From Moab, head south on HWY 191, and turn right on Old Airport Road.
 At the “T” turn left.
 Follow signs for LaSal Scenic Loop Road.
-Turn left for Geyser Pass and drive 8 miles, then left at the brown sign for Burro Pass TH.
+Turn right for Geyser Pass and drive 8 miles, then left at the brown sign for Burro Pass TH.
 Veer right at the next brown sign and continue following the signs.
 Park at the end of the dirt road just before the road makes a steep, rutted incline before reaching the official TH.
 Parking is off to the left in a pull out.
 A 4WD car is needed, especially the last 1.5 miles of driving.
 Photo below of the brown signs.

 Here’s a driving map.